 religious belief using evolutionary

-Do as I say not as I do, where's the good example?
-Sacrifice
+Do as I say, not as I do.
+Where's the

 is to do without

 something in order to survive or to reach a goal.
 Changing priorities and

 temporally suspending certain activities so that you can work on the

 Instead of giving me a puzzle made of words why don't you just

 tell me what you're saying?